 Else, if even if the ECS option(s) have been considered, the response is not tailored to any of them, no ECS option is sent back in the response.

-Editor's Note: How does DNS server handle multiple ECS options need to be further clarified.

 The DNS response is sent, and reaches the MNO DNS, that sends it back to the DNS AF, that acted as forwarder.
 Note that it is assumed that the DNS response always includes an EAS address.
 That is, if an iterative DNS resolution is used, this always happens above the DNS AF.
 This is needed in order to convey the necessary information about the selected EAS address as well as possible ECS information to the DNS AF.

 The DNS AF checks the response and whether that includes an ECS Option.
 If so, it determines the DNAI that corresponds to the received ECS (that is, the identifier of the N6 access to the DN), and uses the AS address received to determine the AS site selected and applicable AS IP ranges.